 MUSIC EDUCATION

-Latin Rock: its History and Future
+Latin Rock: Its History and Future

 Latin rock, a dynamic genre shaped by the fusion of American rock and roll with diverse Latin American influences, has a rich history that reflects the interwoven cultural tapestries of the United States and Latin America.
 Learn more about the roots of Latin rock, the careers of notable Latin rock figures, and the current state of the genre.